 What is couples therapy?

-Couples therapy or marriage therapy requires that intimate partners meet together with me for therapeutic sessions.
-Unlike individual therapy, couples therapy focuses on a balanced assessment of the needs, interests, desires, and concerns of both partners regarding the relationship.
-I am a licensed psychologist who specializes in helping intimate partners address the concerns of their relationship.
+I am a licensed psychologist, Certified Gottman Therapist (CGT), and Certified Sex Addiction Therapist (CSAT) who specializes in helping intimate partners address the concerns of their relationship.
 Concerns can vary from sexual intimacy issues, processing resentments or betrayals, improving communication, improving partnership in parenting, co-managing stress more productively, and many other issues.
 It is common to have one partner more eager to participate in therapy than the other.
-This difference in readiness for therapy can be addressed skillfully by me during consultation and the rapport building phase (where we learn and get comfortable with each other).
+This difference in readiness for therapy can be addressed skillfully by me during consultation and the rapport building phase (where we learn each other and get comfortable with each other).

 I work hard to establish good rapport with both partners to avoid biased assessment and treatment.
 It is important to me that my couples have a “good” experience in therapy and find it beneficial to their relationship.
 Couples therapy can feel fun and pleasant, but at times can feel exhausting and stressful as well.
 This is often a sign that you are doing the work of having hard but beneficial conversations and learning important skills in a safe therapeutic environment.
+I endeavor to help both partners feel safe and heard, all while holding both partners accountable to truth, transparency, ownership of wrongdoing, and being their most skillful self.

 Assessment